-- 2. Use the cut-out dimensions in the overview drawing in the operator panel section diagrams and in the technical data sheet to cut the correct size of opening in the cabinet. - 3.
+- 2. Use the cut-out dimensions in the overview drawing in the section operator panel drawings and in the technical data sheet to cut the correct size of opening in the cabinet. - 3.
 Mount the operator panel in its installed position using M4 Torx screws and fix the integrated clamps tightly against the operator panel.